-During ancient times, the Velino river passed through a wetland in the Rieti Valley where stagnant water was the perfect breeding grounds for insects.
-These insects helped magnify the spread of illnesses like malaria, so in 271 BC the local Roman consul spearheaded a construction effort to build a canal that would divert the waters to the dry cliffs at Marmore where the water flowed into the Nera river below.
+During ancient times, the Velino River passed through a wetland in the Rieti Valley where stagnant water was the perfect breeding ground for insects.
+These insects helped magnify the spread of illnesses like malaria, so in 271 BC, the local Roman consul spearheaded a construction effort to build a canal that would divert the waters to the dry cliffs at Marmore where the water flowed into the Nera river below.

-Lack of ongoing maintenance to the canal actually brought the wetland back again.
+The lack of ongoing maintenance to the canal actually brought the wetland back again.
 In 1422, the construction of a new canal was ordered by Pope Gregory XII so the previous flow could be restored.
-In 1545, yet another pope ordered further construction and this time, plans included a regulating valve that would better control the water flow.
+In 1545, yet another pope ordered further construction, and this time, plans included a regulating valve that would better control the water flow.
 The canal was renamed the Clementine Trench, a namesake of the ruling pope at the time.

 Present Day Marmore Falls